ietf/tao/Tao.md

 There are two plenary sessions, one technical and one administrative, in the evenings during the week (mostly Wednesday).
 The technical plenary is organized by the IAB and usually has one or two panels of experts on topics of interest across many WGs and Areas.
 The administrative plenary, organized by the IETF Chair, covers things like progress reports from the RFC Editor and announcements of upcoming meetings.
 The plenaries are a good time to share with the IESG and IAOC.
 Praise is welcome, but more often concerns and gripes are raised.
 In recent meetings, the two plenaries have been combined.

 Currently, the IETF meets in North America, Europe, and Asia, approximately once a year in each region.
-The past few meetings have had about 1,200 attendees.
 There have been more than 100 IETF meetings so far, and a list of upcoming meetings is available on the IETF web pages, [https://www.ietf.org/how/meetings/upcoming].
 You can read more about the meeting selection process and criteria here ([https://datatracker.ietf.org/doc/draft-ietf-mtgvenue-meeting-policy/] [https://datatracker.ietf.org/doc/draft-ietf-mtgvenue-iaoc-venue-selection-process/])

 Newcomers to IETF face-to-face meetings often expect them to be like other standards bodies, or like computer conferences.
 Fortunately, many new attendees get quite animated about how much fun they are having.
 On the other hand, IETFers can sometimes be surprisingly direct, sometimes verging on rude.
-To build a climate in which people of many different backgrounds are treated with dignity, decency, and respect IETF has both an anti-harsassment policy and an ombudsteam. (see [https://www.ietf.org/contact/ombudsteam/])
+To build a climate in which people of many different backgrounds are treated with dignity, decency, and respect IETF has both an anti-harsassment policy, guidelines for conduct [https://tools.ietf.org/html/rfc7154] and an ombudsteam. (see [https://www.ietf.org/contact/ombudsteam/])

 3.1 Registration

 To attend an IETF meeting, you have to register and pay a registration fee.
-The meeting site and advance registration are announced about two months ahead of the meeting — earlier if possible.
+The meeting site and advance registration are announced at least two months ahead of the meeting — earlier if possible.
 An announcement goes out via email to the IETF-announce mailing list, and information is posted on the IETF web site, [https://www.ietf.org], that same day.

 You can register and pay on the web before the meeting, or in person at the meeting.
-To get a lower registration fee, you must pay by the early registration deadline (about one week before the meeting).
+To get a lower registration fee, you must pay by the early registration deadline (about five weeks before the meeting).
 The registration fee covers all of the week's meetings, the Sunday evening welcome reception, and afternoon beverage and snack breaks.

 Registration is open throughout the week of the meeting.
-However, the Secretariat highly recommends that attendees arrive for early registration, usually beginning at noon on Sunday and continuing throughout the Sunday evening reception.
 You can find out more about how the IETF handles your personal data here: [https://www.ietf.org/privacy-statement/].

 The Sunday is an excellent day to join the meeting (unless you already joined us during the hackathon on Saturday).
 Sunday is the day for the newcomer's tutorial, as well the Quick Connections session where newcomers get to meet with experienced IETF participants and the Newcomer's Meet and Greet where newcomers can meet Area Directors and Working Group Chairs.
 After these sessions there is the reception which is a popular event where you can get a small bite to eat and socialize with other attendees.